Use OCI Cloud Controller Manager on Oracle Cloud Native Environment

 1. Determine the Oracle Cloud Infrastructure authentication method.

-The free lab environment uses Policies to allow using Instance Principals, which enable instances to be authorized actors (or principals) to perform actions on service resources.
+The free lab environment uses policies to allow instance principals, which enable instances to be authorized actors (or principals) to perform actions on service resources.

-The Oracle Cloud Infrastructure Cloud Controller Manager module uses the option oci-use-instance-principals: true for authentication as a default setting.
+The Oracle Cloud Infrastructure Cloud Controller Manager module defaults to using oci-use-instance-principals: true for authentication.

 For more details, see the Using the Oracle Cloud Infrastructure Load Balancer documentation on how to pass credential information related to your Oracle Cloud Infrastructure tenancy rather than using Instance Principals.